cotes2020/jekyll-theme-chirpy/_posts/2023-07-04-reconstructing-relativistic-kinetic-energy.md

 Thus, the 4-momentum of a particle travelling in some direction (with a non-zero proper length along it) is simply its current vector for mass scaled by the proper length of the particle in its direction of motion.
 For particles with zero proper length along the direction of motion, we need to be more careful.

-If a particle is completely localized, it has no length in any direction, i.e. $L = 0$ in every frame.
+If a particle is completely localized, it has no length in any direction, i.e. $$L = 0$$ in every frame.
 Its mass is also localized, resulting in its associated mass density field resembling a Dirac delta distribution:

 $$\rho \left( x^\mu; \tau \right) = m \delta \left( x^\mu - X^\mu \left( \tau \right) \right)$$